September – October, 2016

 There is loads of sand in Dubai.
 Everything is built on sand.
 It’s hot, dusty, and dry.
 My camera battery dies, so no photos.

 With this bad luck during the last two times returning to Australia, I feel that I’m not supposed to return.

 I’m knackered as I’ve been awake for over 28 hours and still have the 13-plus hour leg to Australia.

 Arriving at the Arabian Nights

-For some reason I received 2 separate vouchers.
-After a quick bite to eat from the impressive buffet breakfast, I finally entered my room at 7:30 am.
+For some reason I receive 2 separate vouchers.
+After a quick bite to eat from the impressive buffet breakfast, I finally enter my room at 7:30 am.
 Everything is provided in the room.
 Also very thick blackout curtains conducive to sleep.

-Hard to sleep with doors slamming, people speaking loudly, and sounded as if a bunch of hungry wilder beast was approaching from the Serengeti!
+Hard to sleep when doors are slamming, people are speaking loudly, and sounds as if a bunch of hungry wilder beast are emerging from the Serengeti.

-Back to Dubai Airport
+Returning to Dubai Airport